grizar/udacity/P6 project/Readme.md

 According to finding, the initial design decision was to use a simple trend line to show the different metrics over the years.
 We show the 3 different metrics for all airports in a sequential manner.
 A different color code is used for each metric.
-We let then the use select the metrics he wants to analyse.
-At the point, I added lines for the 50 most frequented airports.
+We let then the user select the metrics he wants to analyse.
+At this point, I added lines for the 50 most frequented airports.
-I also decided to have a

 Finally, the 2nd metric has been removed because too confusing.

-Received feedback
+##Received feedback

-Feedbacks received from Allan H on v1:
+###Feedbacks received from Allan H on v1:
 Comment: Button usage not clear.
 Answer : Button layout modified.